(888) 552-6760 SCHEDULE AN APPOINTMENT

 Dr. Luyimbazi earned his medical degree at New York College of Medicine in Valhalla, New York, then went on to complete an internship and residency in general surgery at the University of Connecticut School of Medicine in Farmington.
 He completed his training with a postdoctoral research fellowship at MD Anderson Cancer Center in Houston, Texas, followed by a complex surgical oncology fellowship at City of Hope National Medical Center in Duarte, California.

-Dr. Luyimbazi is a member of multiple professional organizations, including the Society of Surgical Oncology, the Society of Black Academic Surgeons and the International Hepato-Pancreato-Biliary Association.
-He has also served in multiple roles for the American College of Surgeons’ Commission on Cancer.
+A physician-scientist committed to serving the medical community, Dr. Luyimbazi has multiple publications to his name and has presented on his research across the United States.
+He's a member of the Society of Surgical Oncology, the American College of Surgeons and the International Hepato-Pancreato-Biliary Association, in addition to other professional organizations, and has served as a representative for the American College of Surgeons on the Commission on Cancer.
+He's also been recognized with multiple honors and awards, including the Monroe Himelstein, M.D., Memorial Award and inclusion on Virginia Business magazine’s list of the state’s top doctors in surgical oncology.
 In addition to his clinical work at City of Hope Phoenix, Dr. Luyimbazi serves on the clinical faculty within the Department of Surgery at Creighton School of Medicine in Phoenix.

 An avid runner and hiker, Dr. Luyimbazi enjoys pursuing these passions in his new home of Arizona.